-Section 1.1 What to do if you have a problem or concern what to do if you have a problem of concern
+Section 1.1 What to do if you have a problem or concern

 This chapter explains the processes for handling problems and concerns.
 The process you use to handle your problem depends on two things:

 - 1. Whether your problem is about benefits covered by Medicare or Medicaid.
 If you would like help deciding whether to use the Medicare process or the Medicaid process, or both, please contact Customer Service. - 2.
 The type of problem you are having: - $\Box$ For some problems, you need to use the process for coverage decisions and appeals. - □ For other problems, you need to use the process for making complaints; also called grievances.